Standard contractual clauses

 i. the right to object

-j. the right not to be subject to a decision based solely on automated processing,
+j. the right not to be subject to a decision based solely on automated processing

 including profiling

-available to the processor, controller, etc:
+available to the data processor, further assist the data controller:

 high risk in the absence of measures taken by the controller to mitigate the risk.